-1. Many prominent military analysts agree that concentration (or mass) is the most important principle of war.
-By disregarding this principle, did the United States commit a strategic error by dividing its forces between the Southwest Pacific and Central Pacific offensives from late 1943 to late 1944?

-2. The official British historian of intelligence in the Second World War has concluded that Allied information superiority, achieved largely through codebreaking, hastened the end of the war in Europe by a number of years.
-Would a similar conclusion be warranted for the war in the Pacific?

-3. Evaluate the alternative strategic courses of action open to the United States for terminating the Pacific War.
-Was there any better course of action to follow other than the one actually executed?

-4. Did Japan lose the Pacific War because it was excessively preoccupied with winning decisive naval battles?

-5. Did the United States win the Pacific War because it was obsessed with winning decisive naval battles?

-6. Thucydides highlighted the erosion of both ethical standards and strategic rationality in a democratic political system engaged in a protracted war against a hated adversary.
-Does that classical insight apply to the United States as the war against Japan unfolded from 1941 to 1945?

-7. Which peripheral operation offered more potential, the Athenian Sicilian Expedition or the United States decision to fight on Guadalcanal?

-8. What does the Pacific War suggest about the risks posed by inter-service rivalries to effective jointness in the operational domain of war?

-9. "Coalition partners were of limited importance to American strategic success against Japan in the Pacific War."
-Do you agree?

-10. Mahan did not foresee the role that aviation and submarines would come to play in naval warfare.
+- 1. Many prominent military analysts agree that concentration (or mass) is the most important principle of war.
+By disregarding this principle, did the United States commit a strategic error by dividing its forces between the Southwest Pacific and Central Pacific offensives from late 1943 to late 1944? - 2.
+The official British historian of intelligence in the Second World War has concluded that Allied information superiority, achieved largely through codebreaking, hastened the end of the war in Europe by a number of years.
+Would a similar conclusion be warranted for the war in the Pacific? - 3.
+Evaluate the alternative strategic courses of action open to the United States for terminating the Pacific War.
+Was there any better course of action to follow other than the one actually executed? - 4.
+Did Japan lose the Pacific War because it was excessively preoccupied with winning decisive naval battles? - 5.
+Did the United States win the Pacific War because it was obsessed with winning decisive naval battles? - 6.
+Thucydides highlighted the erosion of both ethical standards and strategic rationality in a democratic political system engaged in a protracted war against a hated adversary.
+Does that classical insight apply to the United States as the war against Japan unfolded from 1941 to 1945? - 7.
+Which peripheral operation offered more potential, the Athenian Sicilian Expedition or the United States decision to fight on Guadalcanal? - 8.
+What does the Pacific War suggest about the risks posed by inter-service rivalries to effective jointness in the operational domain of war? - 9.
+"Coalition partners were of limited importance to American strategic success against Japan in the Pacific War."
+Do you agree? - 10.
+Mahan did not foresee the role that aviation and submarines would come to play in naval warfare.
 Did these changes make irrelevant his strategic theories?

-1. Marston, Daniel, ed.
+- 1. Marston, Daniel, ed.
 The Pacific War Companion.
 Oxford, UK: Osprey Publishing, 2005.
 Chapters 7, 9, 11, and 13.

-2. Millett, Alan R. "Assault from the Sea: The Development of Amphibious Warfare between the Wars: The American, British, and Japanese Experiences," in Williamson Murray and Allan R. Millett, eds.
+(Physical) [73 pages] - 2.
+Millett, Alan R. "Assault from the Sea: The Development of Amphibious Warfare between the Wars: The American, British, and Japanese Experiences," in Williamson Murray and Allan R. Millett, eds.
 Military Innovation in the Interwar Period.
 New York: Cambridge University Press, 1996.
 Pages 50-59, 64-95.

-3. Rosen, Stephen Peter.
-Winning the Next War: Innovation and the Modern Military.
+(Physical) [42 pages] - 3.
+Rosen, Stephen Peter.
+"New Blood for the Submarine Force," in Winning the Next War: Innovation and the Modern Military.
 Ithaca: Cornell University Press, 1991.
 Pages 130-147.
-(E-Reserve)

-4. Wylie, J.C.
+(E-Reserve) [18 pages] - 4.
+Wylie, J.C.
 "Excerpt from 'Reflections on the War in the Pacific," Appendix A in Military Strategy: A General Theory of Power Control.
 Annapolis: Naval Institute Press, 1989.
 Pages 117-121.
-(E-Reserve)

-5. Bernstein, Barton.
+(E-Reserve) [5 pages] - 5.
+Bernstein, Barton.
 "The Alarming Japanese Buildup on Southern Kyushu, Growing U.S. Fears, and Counterfactual Analysis: Would the Planned November 1945 Invasion of Kyushu Have Occurred?"
 The Pacific Historical Review, vol. 68, no. 4 (November 1999).
 Pages 561-609.
-(E-Reserve)

-6. Kort, Michael.
+(E-Reserve) [49 pages] - 6.
+Kort, Michael.
 The Columbia Guide to Hiroshima and the Bomb.
 New York: Columbia University Press, 2007.
 Pages 81-116.
-(E-Reserve)

-7. "The Blue Team: Documents on U.S. Policy, Strategy, and Operations in the Pacific War."
+(E-Reserve) [36 pages] - 7.
+"The Blue Team: Documents on U.S. Policy, Strategy, and Operations in the Pacific War."
 Documents 6-7.
-(Selected Readings)

-8. Paine, S.C.M.
+(Selected Readings) [13 pages] - 8.
+Paine, S.C.M.
 The Japanese Empire: Grand Strategy from the Meiji Restoration to the Pacific War.
 New York: Cambridge University Press, 2017.
 Pages 161-177.
+(Physical or E-Reserve) [17 pages]

 VIII.
-CLASH OF IDEOLOGIES: FIGHTING AND TERMINATING A MAJOR REGIONAL WAR - THE KOREAN WAR, 1950-1953
+THE KOREAN WAR, 1950-1953